danielhochman/danielhochman.github.io/content/blog/2013/20130615-selenium-talk.md

 in the IRC channel (#selenium on Freenode), or attend a [Meetup](http://selenium.meetup.com/).

-All of the above resources were invaluable to me when learning about Selenium and debugging.
+All of the above resources were invaluable to me when learning about Selenium, and developing and debugging my framework.